shivam101x/shivam101x/README.md

 ###

-<h3 align="left">💯Proficient in both front-end and back-end technologies, 👨🏻‍💻<br>with expertise in DevOps practices for seamless integration and deployment🚀</h3>
+<h3 align="center">💯Proficient in both front-end and back-end technologies, 👨🏻‍💻<br>with expertise in DevOps practices for seamless integration and deployment🚀</h3>

 ###